California Governor Signs Bill Allowing College Athletes To Profit From Endorsements

 "If you look at a program like Louisville, which is a program that I focused on, they generate about $45 million a year in revenue.
 They give out 13 scholarships.
 That adds up to about $400,000 a year.
 The rest of it gets spread out to the coach, who makes $8 million a year, to the assistant coaches, who make as much as a half-million dollars a year," Sokolove said.

-"All throughout out the athletic department, people are making six-figure salaries.
+"All throughout the athletic department, people are making six-figure salaries.
 It does not go to the players, what I call the unpaid workforce."

-Pushback has also come from a number of prominent athletes, including James, who opted to skip college basketball entirely to head straight to the NBA — before the pro league implemented a minimum age requirement in 2006, barring others from following James' path.
+Pushback also has come from a number of prominent athletes, including James, who opted to skip college basketball entirely to head straight to the NBA — before the pro league implemented a minimum age requirement in 2006, barring others from following James' path.

 "Part of the reason I went to the NBA is to get my mom out of the situation that she was in," James said in the informal signing ceremony with Newsom that was held on a barbershop set.
 "I couldn't have done that if I would have stepped on a college campus."